public-law/war-crimes-explorer/README.md

 # War Crimes Explorer

+In support of Ukraine, we're educating the world about war crimes.

 * In-browser learning about genocide, war crimes, crimes against humanity, and aggression.
 * Interactively enter facts and discover the laws that might have been broken.
 * Possibly submit the information to the ICC (International Criminal Court) as a witness statement.